Class: Wgit::Document

 end

-Searches the @text for the given query and returns the results.
+Searches the Document's instance vars for the given query and returns the results.
+The Wgit::Model.search_fields denote the vars to be searched, unless overridden using the search_fields: param.

-The number of search hits for each sentenence are recorded internally and used to rank/sort the search results before being returned.
-Where the Wgit::Database#search method search all documents for the most hits, this method searches each document's @text for the most hits.
+The number of matches for each search field is recorded internally and used to rank/sort the search results before being returned.
+Where the Wgit::Database::DatabaseAdapter#search method searches all documents for matches, this method searches each individual Document for matches.

 Each search result comprises of a sentence of a given length.
 The length will be based on the sentence_limit parameter or the full length of the original sentence, which ever is less.
 The algorithm obviously ensures that the search query is visible somewhere in the sentence.